GrzegorzKozub/toys/README.md

 [VIA](https://www.usevia.app/) is used to program the keyboards.
 [File System Access API](brave://flags/#file-system-access-api) is temporarily enabled to fix saving the settings to JSON files.
 On Linux, non-root user access to HID devices is granted with `sudo chmod 666 /dev/hidraw*` for the current session.

-_WOBKEY Crush 80 Reboot Pro_ manufacturer provided definitions are in `crush80-definition.json` and current settings in `crush80-layout.json`, `crush80-0.png` and `crush80-1.png`.

 _WOBKEY Rainy 75 Non-flex Cut_ manufacturer provided definitions are in `rainy75-definition.json` and current settings in `rainy75-layout.json`, `rainy75-0.png` and `rainy75-1.png`.

 _Womier RD75 Pro_ manufacturer provided definitions are in `rd75-definition.json` and current settings in `rd75-layout.json`, `rd75-0.png`, `rd75-1.png` and `rd75-2.png`.